 This rule checks for in-line comments and moves them to the line above.
+The indent of the comment will be set to the indent of the current line.

 Note: This rule is disabled by default.

 '''

 a <= b; -- Assign signal

 '''